lume/variable/README.md

 })
 ```

-This is better because now we can use the properties like regular properties
+This is better than before because now we can use the properties like regular
-instead of having to call them to read their values (like we had to in the
+properties instead of having to call them to read their values (like we had to
-previous example).
-For example `this.age` instead of `this.age()` for reading a
+in the previous example).
+We can write `this.age` instead of `this.age()` for
-value, and `this.age = 10` instead of `this.age(10)` for writing a value.
+reading a value, and `this.age = 10` instead of `this.age(10)` for writing a
+value.

-It can't get much better than this.
+It can not get better than this.
 Well, it actually can, see the API section
 (coming soon).

-(And actually, things could possibly get simpler if JavaScript (EcmasScript) were to
+(And actually, things could possibly get simpler if JavaScript (EcmasScript)
-adopt dependency-tracking reactive computing into the language itself, but
+were to adopt dependency-tracking reactive computing into the language itself,
-I'll leave that as an exercise for our imagination.)
+but I'll leave that as an exercise for our imagination.)

 <details><summary><a href="#">Ok I couldn't help it.
 A built-in language feature might look like follows:</a></summary>